 If you feel you need to get tested for any sexually transmitted infections or diseases or want to speak to a professional who specialises in sexual health, you may choose to visit a GUM clinic (these used to be known as STI clinics).

-These clinics are able to provide testing, guidance, advice, counselling, and are completely confidential.
+These clinics are able to provide testing, guidance, advice, and counselling, and are completely confidential.